Barhakhari/barhakhari.github.io/privacy-policy.md

 permalink: /privacy-policy/
 ---

-# Privacy Policy for [Your App Name]
+# Privacy Policy

-Effective Date: [Date]
+Effective Date: 14 Nov 2024

-At [Your App Name], we value your privacy.
+At Barhakhari, we value your privacy.
 This privacy policy explains how we handle any data associated with the app.
-We want to assure you that **[Your App Name]** does not collect, store, or share any personal information.
+We want to assure you that **Barhakhari** does not collect, store, or share any personal information.

 ### 1. Data Collection

-**[Your App Name]** does not collect any personal data from users.
+**Barhakhari** does not collect any personal data from users.
 We do not collect any identifying information, such as your name, address, email, or phone number.

 ### 2. Usage of the App